Constrained optimization through fixed point techniques: The case of multiple constraints

 Let us now deal with the convergence issue.
 It is based on the global convergence for the one dimensional situation, and from this point of view is not difficult to show.
-We proceed in two easy steps.
-Refer to Figure 2. \begin{enumerate} \item Because of our final choice of the vector $\tilde\by$, it is clear that the whole sequence of iterates is uniformly bounded because each update rule
+Refer to Figure 2.